-The next Council elections will take place in 2021.
-Normally, the process runs from April to June.
+The next Council elections will take place in 2022.
+The process normally runs from April to June.
 More information will be posted here once the finer details are known.

 How do I become a Council member?

-More information on standing for election to Council, voting in Council elections, and the relevance and implications of the two constituencies (General and Scottish) that our Council is comprise of, can be found in this Q&A document.
+More information on standing for election to Council, voting in Council elections, and the relevance and implications of the two constituencies (General and Scottish) that Council is comprised of, can be found in this Q&A document.